QuickLogic-Corp/qorc-sdk/qf_apps/qf_mqttsn_ai_app/README.md

 ```
   The above command would read sensor data samples for 5 secs.

+## Loadcell sensor example

+An example loadcell sensor on the SparkFun NAU7802 is provided as part of this application.
+This example loadcell sensor that uses SparkFun Qwiic Scale NAU7802 for configuring and reading sensor values
+of a loadcell sensor.
+Refer [Qwiic Scale Hookup Guide] for hooking up the SparkFun NAU7802 to the
+quickfeather board.

+The sensor configuration function sensor\_ssss\_configure() uses the NAU7802_begin() function to
+configure and sets up the NAU7802 for acquiring samples approximately at the chosen sampling rate (SENSOR\_SSSS\_SAMPLE\_RATE) that is supported by the NAU7802.

+To read samples from at the configured sampling rate, sensor data read is performed when the FreeRTOS
+soft timer triggers the function sensor\_ssss\_acquisition\_buffer\_ready().
+NAU7802_getReading()
+function is used to read a 24-bit sample and fill-in the current data block.
+When 20ms (= SENSOR\_SSSS\_LATENCY) samples are filled in the data block, these samples are processed by the
+function sensor\_ssss\_livestream\_data_processor() to send these samples over UART using
+MQTT-SN sensiml/live/sensor/data topic using the packet format described in the above section.

 [s3-gateware]: https://github.com/QuickLogic-Corp/s3-gateware
 [SensiML QF]: https://sensiml.com/documentation/firmware/quicklogic-quickfeather/quicklogic-quickfeather.html
 [SensiML Getting Started]: https://sensiml.com/documentation/guides/getting-started/index.html